Locked-chess-official/java_locked_chess_class/README.md

 ### 5. Cache Manager
 Some methods use cache to speed up.
 The add of the cache is automatic, but the clean should be manual.
 The cache will be clear if the used count is below 10 and the time of last using is above 60 seconds.
+In your project, better to clean the cache per 60 seconds.
+#### CacheCleaner
-- `void clearReadRecordsCache()`: Clean the cache of `AllRecords.readRecord`
+- `void cleanReadRecordsCache()`: Clean the cache of `AllRecords.readRecord`
 - `void cleanLegalOperationCache()`: Clean the cache of `LockedChess.legalOperation`
 - `void cleanChainCache()`: Clean the cache of `LockedChess.calculateAllChains`
+- `void cleanAnyCache(Map<String, ?> cache, Map<String, Integer> cacheCount, Map<String, Long> cacheTime, ReentrantReadWriteLock cacheLock, ReentrantReadWriteLock cacheCountLock)`:
+  Clean your cache with the count of cache, the time of the cache and your lock.
+- `void cleanAnyCache(Map<String, ?> cache, Map<String, Integer> cacheCount, Map<String, Long> cacheTime)`:
+  Clean your cache, but with the private lock in CacheCleaner.

 ### 6. Exception Classes
 Custom exceptions for game errors: